shabananavas/commerce_ups_drupal_org/README.txt

 - - - - - Installation

-1. Install and enable the module and all dependencies.
-Add dimensions and weight fields from Commerce Physical to all shippable product types.
-Populate dimensions and weight fields for all produts.
+1. Install and enable the module and all dependencies (be sure to use the latest versions of everything).
+Add dimensions and weight fields (new field types via the Commerce Physical module) to all shippable product types.
+Populate dimensions and weight fields for all products.

-2. Configure the "Shipping Service" checkout pane so that it is on the "Shipping" page.
-The "Shipping Service" checkout pane MUST be on a later page than the "Shipping information" pane. (admin/commerce/config/checkout)
+2. Configure the "Shipping service" checkout pane so that it is on the "Shipping" page.
+The "Shipping service" checkout pane MUST be on a later page than the "Shipping information" pane. (admin/commerce/config/checkout)

 3. Configure the UPS settings (admin/commerce/config/shipping/methods/ups/edit).
 You'll need to create UPS account and obtain an access key via https://www.ups.com/upsdeveloperkit.

+4. Optionally install and configure the AES encryption module (http://www.drupal.org/project/aes).
+This will help keep your UPS credentials secure.

 - - - - - Limitations